uralys/maperial.js/documentation.md

 - view.addSRTM()
 - view.addSST()

+### WMS Layers
+- todo : few examples

 ### Custom Layers
 - view.addShade()
+- view.addSRTM()
-- WMS
+- todo : maperialOSM

 ## Data Layers
+Before to add data layers, you need to create your [Data](#data) first.

-Once your Data is created you can attach it to many maps
+Then you can attach it to any MapView.
 - view.addDynamicalLayer(data, options);
 - view.addHeamapLayer(data, options);

 ## Fusion

-Todo : tell about fusion settings
+Use custom settings to fuse 2 layers
+- AlphaBlend (param float [0,1])
+- AlphaClip  (param float [0,1])
+- XBlend

 # Data
+A Data may be shared by many layers.
+For instance, you may create one DynamicalData, and apply it on two different layers on two different maps.

+Then, adding one point on this DynamicalData would add the point on the two layers.

+There are 2 kinds of Data
-## DynamicalData
+- DynamicalData
-## HeatmapData
+- HeatmapData

 # Tools